-- 3.1 The review of electoral arrangements safeguards the long-term needs of local residents to ensure an effective and convenient local government and electoral equality. - 3.2 As part of the electoral review the Vale of Glamorgan Council has had regard to the forecast population changes to prevent electoral wards, with considerable plans for development, being under represented. - 3.3 The Vale of Glamorgan Council will be submitting a proposal to the Commission in line with effective collaboration between bodies. - 3.4 The Commission are undertaking the review but the Vale of Glamorgan Council has supported the Commission in ensuring the relevant notices are published and facilitating presentations to encourage engagement with stakeholders.
+- 3.1 The review of electoral arrangements safeguards the long-term needs of local residents to ensure an effective and convenient local government and electoral equality. - 3.2 As part of the electoral review the Council has had regard to the forecast population changes to prevent electoral wards, with considerable plans for development, being under represented. - 3.3 The Council will be submitting a proposal to the Commission in line with effective collaboration between bodies. - The Commission are undertaking the Review but the Council has supported the Commission in ensuring the relevant notices are published and facilitating presentations to encourage engagement with stakeholders.